isomerpages/moe-dunmansec/_our-programmes/CCA Programme/NPCC.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Uniformed%20Groups/NPCC/UOPA_2018.jpeg)

-<p style="text-align: justify;">In 2019, the unit participated in the NPCC Inter-Unit Drills Competition.
-During the 2019 Year-End holidays, selected Secondary 2 to 4 cadets were also preparing for the biennial NPCC Inter-Unit Campcraft Competition to be held in February 2020. </p>
+In 2019, the unit participated in the NPCC Inter-Unit Drills Competition.
+During the 2019 Year-End holidays, selected Secondary 2 to 4 cadets were also preparing for the biennial NPCC Inter-Unit Campcraft Competition to be held in February 2020.

-<p style="text-align: justify;">Besides participating in competitions, our cadets contributed to publications for the biannual Police Youth Ambassador (PYA) magazine.
-The unit submitted four articles which were all featured in the December 2020 issue.</p>
+Besides participating in competitions, our cadets contributed to publications for the biannual Police Youth Ambassador (PYA) magazine.
+The unit submitted four articles which were all featured in the December 2020 issue.

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Uniformed%20Groups/NPCC/PYAMag_2020_1.png)